martin-mcgloin/com.airthings/README.txt

-Connect your Homey with your Airthings Ecosystem
+Make your smart home, a healthy home!

-Integrate your Hub connected Airthings indoor air quality monitors to monitor and take action on your temperature, humidity, VOC, radon, and mold risk levels.
+Airthings provides an ecosystem of indoor air quality devices to monitor the key air parameters that affect your wellbeing, health and even cognitive abilities.
+This Homey integration enables you to connect your Airthings Ecosystem to both monitor and control your environment at home.

+Example use cases include
+- Turning your Hue bulbs red when CO2 levels exceed recommended levels to notify you to open a window.
+- Start an air purifiers when the VOC levels become harmful.
+- Control your heating and cooling with the temperature sensors
+- Start and stop you humidifiers and dehumidifiers to ensure optimal humdity levels.
+- Control a ventilation system or fan when radon levels rise.

 Device support:
-This app supports the Airthings Wave Plus, Airthings Wave Mini and the Airthings Wave (2nd gen.) that are connected to an Airthings Hub.
+This Homey app uses the Airthings REST API to connect to your Airthings account.
+It supports integrations with the Airthings Wave Plus, Wave Mini and the Wave 2nd gen.

-This app uses the Airthings REST API and OAuth2 flow to connect to your Airthings account.
-It requires that the devices are connected to an Airthings Hub.
-For BLE connection check out the other Airthings Homey app.
+It is required that the devices are paired with an Airthings Hub.